Farama-Foundation/gym-docs/README.md

 Please see instructions below on how to contribute.

-If you are modifying a non-environment page, please PR directly to this repo.
+If you are modifying a non-environment page, please PR this repo.
 Otherwise, follow the steps below:

 # Instructions for modifying environment docs